-- a. shall thereupon provide notice of such proposal by publishing a notice in a newspaper having general circulation within the proposed district and by posting such notice in five conspicuous places within the proposed district.
-The notice shall contain the following information: - (1) a statement that a proposal for an agricultural district has been filed with the county legislature pursuant to this article; - (2) a statement that the proposal will be on file open to public inspection in the county clerk's office; - (3) a statement that any municipality whose territory encompasses the proposed district or any landowner who owns at least ten percent of the land proposed to be included within the proposed modification of the proposed district may propose a modification of the proposed district in such form and manner as may be prescribed by the commissioner of agriculture and markets; - (4) a statement that the proposed modification must be filed with the county clerk and the clerk of the county legislature within thirty days after the publication of such notice; - (5) a statement that at the termination of the thirty day period, the proposal and proposed modifications will be submitted to the county planning board and county agricultural advisory committee, and that thereafter a public hearing will be held on the proposal, proposed modifications and recommendations of the board and committee. - b. shall receive any proposals for modifications of such proposal which may be submitted by such landowners or municipalities within thirty days after the publication of such notice; - c. shall, upon the termination of such thirty day period, refer such proposal and proposed modifications to the county planning board, which shall, within forty-five days, report to the county legislative body the potential effect of such proposal and proposed modifications upon the county's planning policies and objectives; - d. shall simultaneously, upon the termination of such thirty day period, refer such proposal and proposed modifications to the agricultural districting advisory committee, which shall, within forty-five days report to the county legislative body its recommendations concerning the proposal and proposed modifications, and; - e. shall hold a public hearing in the following manner: - (1) The hearing shall be held at a place within the proposed district or otherwise readily accessible to the proposed district;
+- (4) a statement that the proposed modification must be filed with the county clerk and the clerk of the county legislature within thirty days after the publication of such notice; - (5) a statement that at the termination of the thirty day period, the proposed and proposed modifications will be submitted to the county planning board and county agricultural advisory committee, and that thereafter a public hearing will be held on the proposal, proposed modifications and recommendations of the board and committee. - b. shall receive any proposals for modifications of such proposal which may be submitted by such landowners or municipalities within thirty days after the publication of such notice; - c. shall, upon the termination of such thirty day period, refer such proposal and proposed modifications to the county planning board, which shall, within forty-five days, report to the county legislative body the potential effect of such proposal and proposed modifications upon the county's planning policies and objectives: - d. shall simultaneously, upon the termination of such thirty day period, refer such proposal and proposed modifications to the agricultural districting advisory committee, which shall, within forty-five days report to the county legislative body its recommendations concerning the proposal and proposed modifications, and; - e. shall hold a public hearing in the following manner: - (1) The hearing shall be held at a place within the proposed district or otherwise readily accessible to the proposed district: - (2) The notice shall contain the following information: - (a) a statement of the time. date and place of the public hearing; - (b) a description of the proposed district. any proposed additions and

-- (2) The notice shall contain the following information: - (a) a statement of the time, date and place of the public hearing; - (b) a description of the proposed district, any proposed additions and any recommendations of the planning board or advisory committee; - (c) a statement that the public hearing will be held concerning: - (i) the original proposal; - (ii) any written amendments proposed during the thirty day review period; - (iii) any recommendations proposed by the agricultural districting advisory committee and/or the county planning board. - (3) The notice shall be published in a newspaper having a general circulation within the proposed district and shall be given in writing to those municipalities whose territory encompasses the proposed district and any proposed modifications, owners of real property within such a proposed district or any proposed modifications who are listed on the most recent assessment roll, the commissioner of agriculture and markets, the commissioner of environmental conservation, the secretary of state and the advisory council on agriculture. - 3.
-The following factors shall be considered by the county planning board, the agricultural districting advisory committee, and at any public hearing: - i. the viability of active farming within the proposed district and in areas adjacent thereto; - ii. the presence of any viable farm lands within the proposed district and adjacent thereto that are not now in active farming; - iii. the nature and extent of land uses other than active farming within the proposed district and adjacent thereto; - iv. county developmental patterns and needs; and - v. any other matter which may be relevant.
+- any recommendations of the planning poard or advisory committee; - (c) a statement that the public hearing will be held concerning: - (i) the original proposal; - (ii) any written amendments proposed during the thirty day review period; - (iii) any recommendations proposed by the agricultural districting advisory committee and/or the county planning board. - (3) The notice shall be published in a newspaper having a general circulation within the proposed district and shall be given in writing to those municipalities whose territory encompasses the proposed district and any proposed modifications, owners of real property within such a proposed district or any proposed modifications who are listed on the most recent assessment roll, the commissioner of agriculture and markets, the commissioner of environmental conservation, the secretary of state and the advisory council on agriculture. - 3.
+The following factors shall be considered by the county planning board, the agricultural districting advisory committee, and at any public hearing: - i. the viability of active farming within the proposed district and in areas adjacent thereto; - ii. the presence of any vieble farm lands within the proposed district and adjacent thereto that are not now in active farming: - iii. the nature and extent of land uses other than active farming within the proposed district and adjacent thereto: - iv. county developmental patterns and needs; and - v. any other matter which may be relevant.